c4tk/c4tk/contributing.md

 ## src
 Actual content for events and pages goes in the src directory.

-To create a new landing page for an event go to:
+To create a new landing page for an event go to `src/content/events/`.

-`src/content/events/`
-In this directory you will see a folder for each location.
+In this directory you will see a folder for each location like `src/content/events/seattle`.

-In each location, you will see a folder for each event.
+In each location, you will see a folder for each event like `src/content/events/seattle/2014`.

-# How to view the site locally on your machine
-In the repository you should see Gruntfile.js which makes available two tasks: `server` and `build`. server is used to run the site locally so you can play with it while making your changes. build is used to compile the site into the `dist/` directory.
-When the site is built, the contents of the `dist/` folder can be copied to any server and you can start using the site.

-To view your site locally run `grunt server`.
-It should open a browser to a location like: http://0.0.0.0:9000 You can then play with the site.
-When you make changes to the underlying files, the site will automatically refresh.
-If your changes are not getting picked up, you can refresh the page manually and if that does not work, restart the `grunt server` command.

 # Creating a new event
 If you are creating a page for a new event at an existing location like Seattle,